Use 'Enter' for

 As a way to visualise the number of atoms in one of your hands

-The cans stacked 200 miles high, over every inch of the world
+Would cover the entire surface of the world with soft drink cans, stacked 200 miles high, everywhere, over every inch of the world

 Teotihuacán in Mexico